 Like retrieving the user profile, this is a simple GET with a given API target.
-A non-exhaustive list of targets you can currently query that retrieve and set user datais:
+Following is a nonexhaustive list of targets you can currently query that retrieve and set user data:

-Get/Set Body Measurements
+Get/Set body measurements

-Get/Set Body Weight and Body Fat
+Get/Set body weight and body fat

-Get/Set Blood Pressure and Heart Rate
+Get/Set blood pressure and heart rate

-Get/Set Glucose
+Get/Set glucose

-With the exception of Body Weight and Body Fat, all the above targets are unfortunately on the list of deprecated API features (as of October 2014).
+With the exception of body weight and body fat, all the foregoing targets are unfortunately on the list of deprecated API features (as of October 2014).
 We expect that ultimately all services will be migrated to OAuth 2.0.
-Deprecated means that the features are still available, but are not actively developed, and will be later replaced by other features.
+Deprecated means that the features are still available but are not actively developed and will be later replaced by other features.
 The deprecated services will still be available for a while, after the new services are in place.

-FitBit announced three new products at the time of writing of this book: Charge, Charge HR, and Surge.
-The Fitbit API will provide access to the all day heart rate and GPS data from these devices; however these data types will be accessible exclusively via OAuth 2.0.
+Fitbit announced three new products at the time of writing of this book: Charge, Charge HR, and Surge.
+The Fitbit API will provide access to the all-day heart rate and GPS data from these devices; however, these data types will be accessible exclusively via OAuth 2.0.

 As the transition to OAuth 2.0 will be happening in the coming months, there is little point in detailing here how to use the entire set of deprecated API services.
-To make things easy we will show how to get and set a few data points: all other services are similar in the nature of request response, and well documented on the FitBit developer page.
+To make things easy we will show how to get and set a few data points: all other services are similar in nature to the request response, and well documented on the Fitbit developer page.

 Getting the Blood Pressure

-We will re-purpose our “Good Request” Button in the ViewController.swift file to make this request:
+We will repurpose our “Good Request” Button in the ViewController.swift file to make this request:

 @IBAction func clickButton() {